Augmentation varieties and disk potentials II: Chain maps from cobordisms

 We wish to show the the fillings of Harvey-Lawson type are unobstructed and so define augmentations of the corresponding Chekanov-Eliashberg algebras.
 The existence of these fillings will be used to compute the augmentation varieties in various examples.
 Specifically, the computations will be used to give lower bounds for dimensions of augmentation varieties in the examples where there exist unobstructed fillings.

-\begin{lemma} The Harvey-Lawson filling $L \cong \R^2 \times (S^1)^{n-2} \subset \C^n$ in Example \ref{HLfilling} is unobstructed. \end{lemma}
+\begin{lemma} The Harvey-Lawson filling $L \cong \R^2 \times (S^1)^{n-2} \subset \C^n$ in Example \ref{ex:HLfilling} is unobstructed. \end{lemma}

 \begin{proof} We claim that the zero chain is a bounding chain for the standard complex structure and a judicious choice of Morse function.
-Consider a Morse function $f: L \to \R$ with the property that any gradient trajectory $\gamma: [0,\infty) \to L$ starting from the boundary of a holomorphic disk $u: C \to X$ flows to infinity in the sense that $\lim_{t \to \infty} |\gamma(t)| = \infty $.
-Fix a coordinate $z_1$ on the $\R^2$ factor in $L$ so that the basic disks map to $z_1 = 0$, by the classification in Lemma \ref{allmult}.
+Consider a Morse function $f: L \to \R$ with the property that any gradient trajectory $\gamma: [0,\infty) \to L$ starting from the boundary of a holomorphic disk $u: C \to X$ flows to infinity in the sense that

+Fix a coordinate $z_1$ on the $\R^2 \cong \C$ factor in $L$ so that the basic disks map to $z_1 = 0$, by the classification in Lemma \ref{lem:allmult}.
 A particular function with the required property is

 Any generic perturbation of $f$ is Morse and still has the property that gradient trajectories meeting $z_1 = 0$ flow to infinity.
-By the choice of Morse function, there are no configurations connecting such a disk to a critical point. \end{proof}
+By the choice of Morse function, there are no configurations in which a holomorphic disk is connected to a critical point by a gradient trajectory. \end{proof}

 Next we generalize the filling of the Hopf Legendrian in \eqref{L2} to fillings of Legendrians with two components.
 First, we consider the following one-dimensional situation.

 \begin{definition} A {\em matching} is a locally compact one-manifold $\Upsilon \subset \R \times S^1$ which is cylindrical near infinity in the sense that